 Our central contention is that cities agglomerated into states because they could not otherwise commit to making the investments in collective security that were necessary in the gunpowder era.
-This section conducts an empirical analysis to determine whether variables associated with the threat from artillery can predict the observed agglomeration of small territories into larger ones.
-We first demonstrate a corresponding link between defensive investment and agglomeration.
+Our next analysis demonstrates the corresponding link between defensive investment and territorial change (both agglomeration and repeated contestation of the same area).